faisalkhan131a/Bash-Scripting/Application Monitoring Script/About.md

 The next line of code generates $count variable i times to store the output of each iteration (here number of ierations is i).

 In the end, output of all 7 iterations (all 7 $count variables) is added via arithmatic operation and the result is stored within the $last_week_usage variable.

 This concludes tasks of Block-2.

+## BLOCK 3- Extracting server resource utilization info

+The goal of this code block is to extract and store two types of resource utilization information.
+The first type being the resources consumed by Application 1 and Module 1 at the time of running this script and the later being overall resource consumption of the server itself.

+The first segment of code extracts virtual memory (VIRT) and physical memory (RES) usage of Application 1, Module 1 and the Tomcat process.
+These values are stored into their designated variables for later use.

+The next part extracts CPU and memory related information.
+It collects overall server CPU usage, mysql process CPU usage, number of cores in CPU and amount of memory available as well amount of memory used as of the moment.
+These information are also stored into their designated variables for later use.

+Next part will calculate uptime of current Application 1, Module 1 and Tomcat process.
+This was done by defining today's date in $now_epoch variable and storing the last process boot time into $start_epoch variables.
+After that, $start_epoch variable was subtracted from $now_epoch variable and divided by 86400 which provided the total process running time in terms of days.
+The primary reason of extracting and calculating process uptime is to give the user idea about how long these processes has been running for or when were they last restarted.

+The next segment gathers some additional information regarding server uptime, MySQL processlist, HDD usage of root (/) partition.
+These information gives an overall idea of current server health and resource utilization.

+The last part of Block-3 gathers data about MySQL.
+It mainly calculates how long a query has taken to execute in current system.
+This is done by storing current time in $start_time variable and then executing a query.
+After query execution is finished, the script captures the current time again in $end_time variable.
+It then extracts $start_time from $end_time to get query processing time.
+This part gives an idea about the current state of the database system.

+Then the script will run a SHOW PROCESSLIST query to extract the 'State' column to check what operation hte MySQL thread is currently involved with.
+Lastly, the script will execute a for loop to check whther any Table Lock is found in the 'State' column.

+This concludes the tasks of Block-3.

+## BLOCK 4 - Printing the collected info into the terminal

 # NEED TO ADD A FEW LINES REGARDING THE USE OF AI IN THIS SCRIPT AND HOW THEY HELPED ME